 2. 2019 Saavedra Goodwin Super Lawyers

 On June 12, we proudly announced that three of our firm’s attorneys had been selected as 2019 Super Lawyers.
-Diane J. Zelmer was named to the 2019 Super Lawyers listing, and Ross Kulberg and Glen Lindsay were selected as 2019 Super Lawyers Rising Stars.
+Diane J. Zelmer was named to the 2019 Super Lawyers listing, and Glen Lindsay was selected as 2019 Super Lawyers Rising Stars.
 Owned by Thomson Reuters, Super Lawyers is a leading lawyer rating agency that bases its ratings on peer evaluations and 12 indicators of professional achievement.
 Each year, only five percent of attorneys are selected for inclusion in Super Lawyers and just 2.5 percent are selected as Super Lawyers Rising Stars.

 Business Formation, Ownership and Management